A

 Marketplace Open Enrollment Period

 The period of time during which individuals who are eligible to enroll in a Qualified Health Plan can enroll in a plan in the Health Connector Marketplace.
-The 2024 Open Enrollment Period was November 1, 2023 through January 23, 2024.
-The 2025 begins November 1, 2024.
+The 2025 Open Enrollment Period is November 1, 2024 through January 23, 2025.

 Individuals may also qualify for Special Enrollment Periods outside of Open Enrollment if they experience certain events.
 (See Special Enrollment Period and Qualifying Life Event).